texts about the performance

 The performers’ presence goes beyond their conventional function.
-The musicians, besides playing music, reconstruct the performance’s environment, sοnically and spatially; they initiate a storm with sound and water, they play their instruments remotely, they reappropriate scenographic elements.
+The musicians, besides playing music, reconstruct the performance’s environment sοnically and spatially by reappropriating scenographic elements.
 The singer inhabits the centre of the stage, for as long as she sings.
-The induced storm introduces a reorganization of forces of the performance.
-It transforms the waiter’s function, which becomes complementary to that of the singer, finding themselves in the centre of the stage, becoming a duet of contrasts in the middle of a storm.
+An induced blackout introduces a reorganization of forces of the performance.
+It transforms the waiter’s function, which becomes complementary to that of the singer, finding themselves in the centre of the stage, becoming a duet of contrasts in the middle of a collapse.
 The security camera continues scanning the space throughout the performance, even when the waiter stops serving and surveilling the audience.

 A series of transformations and replacements takes place; a waiter who transforms into his opposite or into his extreme, someone who replaces the camera with his or her gaze, who replaces the singer with his or her alienated voice, who controls the space and everything it contains within, who crosses borders.
 The audience is invited to pass through shifting perspectives: from being the spectator, to being a spectacle for each other, to being the ones who are being watched.